Motorola's Moto G brand has earned a reputation for offering high-end spec at a budget price.

 If you take a look at the Moto G4 specs on paper you'll see that you're getting a lot of phone for your money.
 Specs aside, the device comes unlocked, so you can link it up with the GSM or CDMA carrier of your choosing.

-However, I was concerned when Motorola announced two versions of the Moto G this year.
-There's also the Moto G4 Plus, and when the phones were announced I thought perhaps Motorola would be holding back some headline features for the slightly more expensive Plus model.
+However, I was concerned when Motorola announced three versions of the Moto G this year.
+There's also the Moto G4 Plus, and the Moto G4 Play.
+When the phones were announced I thought perhaps Motorola would be holding back some headline features for the slightly more expensive Plus model.

 That's not the case though – while some features that I'd hoped would have made it to the Moto G4 aren't to be seen here, the near simultaneous arrival of the G4 Plus hasn't impacted on the specs of the Moto G much.